marcosviniciusjau/expenses-frontend/README.md

 # Front-end of Cash Flow project

 # Description:
-This web application is a comprehensive solution for expenses, built with React, Vite, and Radix UI for a smooth and efficient user experience.

-# Features:
+View a complete list of expenses of a C# API: https://github.com/marcosviniciusjau/CashFlow with relevant details.
+Access detailed information for each expense, ensuring a clear view.
+Insightful metrics displayed using Recharts, a powerful library for creating interactive charts and graphs.
+Gain valuable insights into most expensive expenses trends.

 # Authentication:
 Secure login and registration functionalities for managing user accounts.

 # Expense Management:
-View a complete list of expenses with relevant details.
 Access detailed information for each expense, ensuring a clear view.

-# Data Visualization:
-Insightful metrics displayed using Recharts, a powerful library for creating interactive charts and graphs.
-Gain valuable insights into most expensive expenses trends.

 # Technology Stack:
-Frontend: React (cutting-edge JavaScript library) Build Tool: Vite (lightning-fast development server) UI Component Library: Radix UI (accessible and performant components)
+Frontend: React (cutting-edge Typescript library) Build Tool: Vite (lightning-fast development server) UI Component Library: Radix UI (accessible and performant components) C# API: API Project in .NET for register expenses and for admins generate reports on PDF and Excel

 # Here is a demo video of the web application: